 The Si3016 initiates an auto-calibration by default whenever the device goes off-hook or experiences a loss in line power.
-Calibration is used to remove any offsets in the on-chip A/D converter that could affect the A/D dynamic range.
-Auto-calibration is typically initiated after the DAA dc termination stabilizes and takes 512/Fs seconds to complete.
+Calibration is used to remove any offsets that may be present in the on-chip A/D converter which could affect the A/D dynamic range.
+Auto-calibration is typically initiated after the DAA dc termination stabilizes, and takes 512/Fs seconds to complete.
 Due to the large variation in line conditions and line card behavior that can be presented to the DAA, it may be beneficial to use manual calibration in lieu of auto-calibration.